 If you take the case of tomato ketchup and sauces, then one teaspoon of ketchup contains one teaspoon of sugar.
-According to USDA, one famous brand of tomato sauce has at least 12 grams of sugar in one cup of tomato sauce.
+According to USDA, one famous tomato sauce brand has at least 12 grams of sugar in one tomato sauce cup.

 Bottled marinades and barbecue sauces are used to give flavor to meats, poultry, and fish.
 But, it is one of the biggest offenders when it comes to hidden sugar in the form of corn syrup.